Subaru-PFS/ets_fiberalloc/README.md

 22, 1), similar to SDSS (Blanton et al. 2003, AJ 125, 2276).
 This algorithm is
 proven to be optimal and runs in polynomial time.

-Unfortunately the characteristics of both the instrument and the surveys differ very much between SDSS and PFS.
+Unfortunately the characteristics of both the instruments and the surveys differ very much between SDSS and PFS.
 In SDSS
 - all fibers could be placed almost anywhere on the whole focal plane, as long as they were not too close to other fibers